Toddlers are funny things. They require constant attention and play just to keep their busy minds away from all their troubles in life (mainly teeth.)

 Still looking for more great ways to keep the kids entertained?
 Check out this fantastic post on how to keep the the little monsters happy during a powercut! https://solidparent.com/11-ways-to-entertain-kids-during-power-outage/

 Thanks for reading!
-If I have missed anything or you have a great trick that works for you, please drop it in the comments.
+If I have missed anything or you a great idea of how to entertain a toddler please drop it in the comments.
 For those that haven’t already, check out my ‘Diary of Dad’ series below.
 They are only short and will hopefully bring a smile to your face!

 I was looking back at my recent posts last night and realised something was missing.
 Something far too big to be leaving out of posts and the whole reason this little blog exists.
 Something’s name is Robbie.